TeamMGE/MicrobialGenomicsCourse/_episodes/01-intro.md

 ## Background of the data

-Epidemiological contact tracing through interviewing of patients can identify potential chains of patients that transmitted the disease to each other.
-Contact tracing was performed following the [stone-in-the-pond principle](https://www.ncbi.nlm.nih.gov/pubmed/1643300), which  interviews potential contacts in concentric circles around a potential source case.
+Epidemiological contact tracing through interviewing of patients can identify potential chains of patients that transmitted an infectious disease to each other.
+Contact tracing was performed following the [stone-in-the-pond principle](https://www.ncbi.nlm.nih.gov/pubmed/1643300), which  interviews and tests potential contacts in concentric circles around a potential source case.

+Tuberculosis (TB) is an infectious disease caused by *Mycobacterium tuberculosis*.
+It mostly affects the lungs.
+An infection with *M. tuberculosis* is often asymptomatic (latent infection).
+Only in about 10% of the cases the latent infection progresses to an active infection during a patients lifetime, which, if untreated, leads to death in about half of the cases.
+The symptoms of an active TB infection include cough, fever, night sweats, weight loss etc. An active TB infection can spread.
+Once exposed, people often have latent TB.
+To identify people with latent TB, a [skin test](https://www.cdc.gov/tb/publications/factsheets/testing/skintesting.htm) can be applied.

-Here we have 7 tuberculosis patients that form three separate clusters of potential transmission as determined by epidemiological interviews.
+Here we have 7 tuberculosis patients with active TB, that form three separate clusters of potential transmission as determined by epidemiological interviews.
 Patients were asked if they have been in direct contact with each other, or if they visited the same localities.
 From all patients, a bacterial isolate was grown, DNA isolated, and whole-genome sequenced on an Illumina sequencer.

 The three clusters consist of: